dekuNukem/duckyPad/keymap_instructions.md

 ----

-duckyPad now supports custom keymaps!
+Instead of hard-coded keyboard layouts, duckyPad now support keymap files!

 You (or other people) can create a keymap file and load it on the SD card for duckyPad to use.